Growth of a renormalized operator as a probe of chaos: Introduction

 \section{Introduction}

-In the seminal work by Maldacena, Shenker and Stanford \cite{Maldacena:2015waa}, it is argued that in a large $N$ chaotic theory, the OTOC is bounded by the exponential growth with the Lyapunov exponent $\xl_L \le 2 \pi/\xb$.
+In the seminal work by Maldacena, Shenker and Stanford \cite{Maldacena:2015waa}, it was argued that in a large $N$ chaotic theory, the OTOC is bounded by the exponential growth with the Lyapunov exponent $\xl_L \le 2 \pi/\xb$.
 The bound is saturated when the theory admits a gravity dual.
 This conjecture has been verified in numerous cases.
 The bound on chaotic behavior also leaves its mark on various other measures like the spectral form factor \cite{Cotler:2017jue}, growth of operator \cite{Roberts:2018mnp,Qi:2018bje}, pole skipping \cite{Blake:2017ris,Blake:2021wqj} etc.

 It has long been speculated that gravity shall emerge from the entanglement structure, but the precise procedure remains unclear.
 One way to build up the geometry is to consider the entanglement renormalization, which is essentially the radial evolution of the wave function.
 In some discrete many-body systems the wave function can be expressed in terms of a tensor network, which consists of two types of local operations (disentangler, isometry) that modify the entanglement structure (see \eg \cite{vidal2009entanglement} for a review).
-Originally, this approach with the name of multi-scale entanglement renormalization ansatz (MERA) is designed for solving the ground state wave function.
-It is latter realized \cite{Swingle:2009bg, Swingle:2012wq} that the MERA tensor network bears a lot of similarities with the AdS space and hence can be understood as a concrete realization of emergent spacetime.
-The discrete MERA is latter generalized \cite{Miyaji:2015yva, Miyaji:2016mxg} to the continuous situation of AdS/CFT (cMERA).
+Originally, this approach with the name of multi-scale entanglement renormalization ansatz (MERA) was designed for solving the ground state wave function.
+It was later realized \cite{Swingle:2009bg, Swingle:2012wq} that the MERA tensor network bears a lot of similarities with the AdS space and hence could be understood as a concrete realization of emergent spacetime.
+The discrete MERA was later generalized \cite{Miyaji:2015yva, Miyaji:2016mxg} to the continuous situation of AdS/CFT (cMERA).
 Each layer of the tensor network becomes a codimension-two surface in the bulk and corresponds to a state in the CFT (surface/state correspondence).
-States at different scales are related by unitary radial evolution operators $W$, which in turn defines the renormalized operators $W^\dagger \CO W$ (as if in the Heisenberg picture).
+States at different scales are related by unitary radial evolution operators $W$, which in turn define the renormalized operators $W^\dagger \CO W$ (as if in the Heisenberg picture).

 It is natural to expect the same chaotic behavior for the radial evolution as if the latter is viewed as a dynamic process.
 In this sense, the fact that the chaos bound is saturated in the gravity system makes it an ideal probe for spacetime geometry.
 For example, the renormalized operator grows along the radial direction and shall have the same chaotic behavior as in the evolution along the time direction.
 The chaos bound can then tell whether the wave function corresponds to some bulk geometry.
 In other words, chaos indicates how information is scrambled under the RG flow and hence greatly influences the entanglement structure.